o3de/o3de.org/content/docs/learning-guide/tutorials/extend-the-editor/shape-example-cpp.md

 The following instructions walk you through how to store the icon using the Qt Resource System and load it from your Gem module.
 Be aware that some of the instructions may already be done by the `CppToolGem` template.

-1. Add an image file to the `Code/Source` directory to use as your icon.
+1. Add an image file to the `Code\Source` directory to use as your icon.
 In this example, the icon is named `toolbar.svg`.
 We recommend that your icon adheres to the guidelines in [UI development best practices](/docs/tools-ui/uidev-component-development-guidelines/#ui-development-best-practices).

-2. Add your icon to MyCppShapeExample Gem's resources by updating `Code/Source/MyCppShapeExample.qrc` with your new icon's file name.
+2. Add your icon to MyCppShapeExample Gem's resources by updating `Code\Source\MyCppShapeExample.qrc` with your new icon's file name.

     ```xml
     <!DOCTYPE RCC><RCC version="1.0">